Pregnant and breastfeeding women and teens have special nutritional needs. Eating well is especially important to help mother and baby stay healthy.

 - 3 ounces roasted lean ham or chicken breast and ½ cup sweet potatoes

-If you are gaining weight too fast or too slowly during pregnancy, change the amounts you are eating from each food group.
-To gain weight faster, consume more calories by eating a little more from each MyPyramid food group.
+If you are gaining weight too fast or too slowly during pregnancy, change the amounts you are eating from each food group and speak to your doctor or primary care physician.

-To slow down your weight gain, choose foods from MyPyramid that are unsweetened, low-fat and fat-free.
+To slow down your weight gain, choose foods that are unsweetened, low-fat and fat-free.
 In other words, reduce calories by cutting out the “extras,” or the added sugars and solid fats.
 “Extras” are found in foods like soft drinks, desserts, fried foods, cheese, whole milk and fatty meats.
-Alcohol, another “extra, ” should not be consumed during pregnancy or breastfeeding, because it can cause serious problems for the baby.
+Alcohol, another “extra”, should not be consumed during pregnancy or breastfeeding, because it can cause serious problems for the baby.

 You probably will return to your pre-pregnancy weight within a few months after the birth of your baby if you gain the recommended amount of weight during pregnancy.
 However, gaining too much weight makes it hard to get your weight back in the healthy range after your baby is born.
 On the other hand, not gaining enough weight during pregnancy increases your risks for a premature delivery and a low birth weight baby.